 Shared Commitment to Regional Security

 The United Arab Emirates and the United States share a common resolve to preserve security and stability in the Middle East and around the world.
-Over the past 25 years, UAE and US military forces have teamed up on six military coalition actions, from the First Gulf War to Kosovo to Afghanistan, Libya and the fight against ISIS.
-In May 2017, the UAE and US signed a new defense agreement to increase cooperation in addressing common security threats.
-US Secretary of Defense James Mattis stated that the accord “marks a new chapter in our partnership and reflects the breadth and depth of our ongoing cooperation."
+Over the past three decades, UAE and US military forces have teamed up on six military coalition actions, from the First Gulf War to Kosovo to Afghanistan, Libya and the fight against ISIS.

 Mission effectiveness and joint cooperation are further enhanced through the Joint Air Warfare Center at Al Dhafra Air Base, where UAE, US and other allied air forces conduct joint training exercises.

 From Al Dhafra Air Base, the UAE operates 80 of the most technologically advanced US-supplied F-16 aircraft – the Block 60 “Desert Falcon.”
 In close cooperation with the US, the UAE has used these advanced aircraft against violent extremists, to confront aggression, protect vital shipping routes, and promote regional stability.